rockeet/pika/README.md

 Todis are aimed on all such pain points, and accomplished these goals, users can experiencing [Managed Todis](https://topling.cn/products) based on aliyun in 10 minutes.

 ## 2. Features
-1. Computing and Storage are seperated for resilient scaling
+1. Computing and Storage are seperated for elastic scaling
 2. Auto scaling, no need for sharding/partitioning
 3. Plenty monitoring metrics
 4. Web view for DB internal stats

 ## 3. Performance
-1. With resilent distributed compaction, kicked off write stalls, achieved sustained write speed over 100MB/s on a 2C16G cloud server
+1. With elastic distributed compaction, kicked off write stalls, achieved sustained write speed over 100MB/s on a 2C16G cloud server
-2. With searchable in memory compression technology(topling-zip), achieved very high read performance(saturate network bandwitdh)
+2. With searchable in memory compression technology([topling-zip](https://github.com/topling/topling-zip)), achieved very high read performance(saturate network bandwitdh)
 3. With shared storage and engine level leader-follwer mechanics
    * Sync latency is lower to milliseconds
    * New follower(read only node) can be started and available in 10 seconds